 Other Need-Based Grants for Priority Admits

 These programs listed are some of the funds used to fulfill the Nebraska Promise, which is the University's affordability promise to students that provides, at a minimum, that tuition costs will be covered by federal, state, and institutional scholarships and grants during the standard fall/spring term for students who meet certain academic and family income qualifications.
-For more information visit new Planning for College page.
+For more information visit our Planning for College page.

 Nebraska Opportunity Grant (NOG)